ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 These settings control global behaviour of the ChordPro program and can be changed from the command line.

-    // General settings, to be changed by legacy configs and
+    // General settings, to be changed by configs and command line.
-    // command line.
     "settings" : {
         // Add line info for backend diagnostics.
         "lineinfo" : true,